 What Are The Most Effective Types Of Counseling For Depression?

-Updated April 4, 2024by Regain Editorial Team
+Updated October 22, 2024by Regain Editorial Team

 Depression is an extremely common mental health condition that can affect people of all ages, genders, socioeconomic groups, and walks of life.
 This disorder can cause many symptoms, including a sense of hopelessness, difficulty maintaining relationships, and a loss of interest in normal activities.
 Depression is highly treatable in most cases, and some of the most effective types of counseling for this mental illness can include cognitive behavioral therapy, dialectical behavior therapy, acceptance and commitment therapy, psychodynamic therapy, behavioral activation, and interpersonal therapy.
-You may try any of these types of therapy online or in person.
+You may try any of these types of talk therapy online or in person.

 Getty/AnnaStills